Education & Training

 Employer sponsors keep B.C.’s apprenticeship system humming

-By The Government of British Columbia
+January 9, 2017 by The Government of British Columbia

 Jan.
 9, 2017 – With almost one million job openings anticipated between now and 2025, British Columbia wants to encourage employers to sponsor apprentices and help build and expand the province’s skilled workforce to meet this growing labour demand.

 One way to achieve the workforce required now and into the future is through skilled trades training.
 An apprenticeship is one of the best ways for British Columbians to gain those necessary skills for in-demand jobs, and is a combination of on-the-job training and classroom learning.
 It provides the opportunity to start in the workforce and get a paycheque, while learning a trade.

 The Government of British Columbia has worked to improve the apprenticeship system within the province and across the country.
 B.C. played a role in establishing and implementing a Provincial-Territorial Apprentice Mobility Agreement in January 2016.
 This agreement gives apprentices greater recognition of their training, work experience and examination results when they move between provinces or territories in Canada.
 In addition, the Forum of Labour Market Ministers, or FLMM, is working toward a goal of harmonizing apprenticeship training in 30 Red Seal trades in most jurisdictions by 2020.

 The B.C. government has extended its Training Tax Credit program to 2017, giving refundable tax credits to employers who hire apprentices, and providing apprentices with personal income tax credits.

 For the apprenticeship system to continue to grow and be successful, more employers are needed to become apprentice sponsors.
 Employers are central to apprenticeships, as employer sponsors throughout the province are the ones who are hiring, training and giving B.C.’s apprentices a chance to succeed in the future.